BlurpleSaturn/leaf-languages/README.md

 ### Show your support

 Give a ⭐️ if this project helped you!
+You need to be a part of the Discord to claim your contributor role!

 [![DiscordBanner](https://invidget.switchblade.xyz/TKz7BMwEap)](https://discord.gg/TKz7BMwEap)